 The decision for Rob to attend seminary was years in coming, but not having any children and seeing the job market changing for Rob, they decided to take the plunge.
 They bought a house in Orlando, sold their house in Oxnard and just prior to starting their trek East, they discovered they were pregnant with their first child.
 Feeling rather overwhelmed with so many life changes, they persevered and God's hand sustained them.
 They were able to achieve not just one beautiful home birth, but two during seminary and one afterward.

 Her biggest hurdle is working to achieve vocal dexterity after children.
-From the first month of her first pregnancy, she has been unable to sing with skill.
+From the first month of her first pregnancy, she has been unable to sing with her trained skill.
 The many physical and hormonal changes have had a negative effect, but they have not taken away her first artistic love: the singing process.
 She plans to continue to pursue what she coins "vocal physical therapy," relearning her instrument, that she might be a good steward of the gift God has given her, for God's pleasure and her enjoyment, and to be the best teacher she can be for her students.

 An equally stimulating passion is holistic home-living encompassing all facets of health: physical, spiritual and emotional.
 Believing less is more, she is on a constant quest to simplify food, medical intervention, and activities.
 She also continues to ascertain how to gain as many nutrients from food as possible in feeding her family, believing food is our best medicine.
 Maybe some of that will show up in a blog or two.